How Do Guarantor Loans Work?

 Alicia and Chris are about to get married and want to buy a family home.
 They’ve found a perfect place in a quiet suburb valued at $700,000.

-Their combined income is around $200,000 and they’re currently paying around $1,000 a week in rent for a studio apartment in the city.
+Their combined income is around $200,000, and they’re currently paying about $1,000 a week in rent for a studio apartment in the city.

 They’re paying $750 a month for their car loan and $180 a month in credit card repayments.

 They’ve been managing their bills and debts perfectly, but they’re worried that they won’t be able to manage all of their financial commitments by having to make home loan repayments as well.